Sajeelzafar/Hello-Microverse/README.md

 ### Usage

+Clone and access the repository using the following commands on Git Bash:
+- git clone git@github.com:Sajeelzafar/Hello-Microverse.git
+- cd Hello-Microverse

+Open the directory in visual studio code by typing the following command in Git Bash:
+- code .

-Clone the repository and then using the live server of VS Code you can view the page.
+Then using the live server of VS Code you can view the page.

 ## Authors